taruen/apertiumpp/README.md

-* there can be and usually there are several entries in a .lexc or .dix files with the same left-hand side \(and there is no compile-time checks against mistakenly adding the same word twice, possibly with a right and a wrong category
+* there can be and usually there are several entries in a .lexc or .dix files with the same left-hand side \(and there is no compile-time checks against mistakenly adding the same word twice, possibly with a right and a wrong category\)

 * rather long compile cycles, translators are not extensible programmatically

 * not possible to re-use components in a programmatic way \(i.e. without having to copy-paste manually, which sooner or later will lead to out-of-date chunks\).
-Want we want instead is having a way to say, e.g. something like this:
+What we want instead is having a way to say, e.g. something like this:
   `from` `apertium-tat-rus` `import` `transfer-rule-x`, `from` `apertium-symbols` `import` `n,` `v,` `adj,` `np`,